oliver-sunwc/ddao-web/README.md

 # ddao-web

+This is a basic html interface for an Assistant API chatbot.

-set up the virtual environment for the flask api. in the ddao-web/api directory,
+Set up the virtual environment for the flask api. in the ddao-web/api directory,

 run